-Getting Around Langkawi
+Getting Around Langkawi Island

-Oriental Village is the place where you board the Langkawi Cable car, also known as SkyCab, which takes you all the way up to the mountains, from where you can enjoy panoramic views of the island.
+Oriental Village is the place where you board the Langkawi Cable car, also known as SkyCab.
+This takes you all the way up to the mountains from where you can enjoy panoramic views of the island.

-Try reaching early as entry to the SkyBridge closes at 5 pm.
+Try reaching early as the entry to Langkawi SkyBridge closes at 5 pm.
 Also, there are usually long queues at the Cable car ticketing counter.

 The walk to the SkyBridge is definitely not for the faint-hearted.
-You need to climb down precarious steps right on the edge of the mountains with only a handle bar between you and the abyss below.
+You need to climb down precarious steps right on the edge of the mountains.
+There’s only a handlebar between you and the abyss below.

 On our way back from the Oriental Village, we visited the Cenang Beach.
 The sand here is powdery and the beach has options for all kinds of water-sports.
 There are a number of charming cafes along this beach and the roads leading to it.

-By evening, the ambience transforms into a fairy-tale like setting.
+By evening, the ambiance transforms into a fairy-tale like setting.
 The cafes light up with tiny stringed lights and upbeat music starts to play.
 This is a great time for a lazy stroll along these streets.

 You can also grab a quick bite before retiring for the night.
 People in the island retire quite early.
 By 9 pm, you will find most of the streets deserted and most shops closed.

-Tanjung Rhu Beach
+4. Tanjung Rhu Beach

 The next day we visited the Tanjung Rhu beach.
 This one easily makes it to the top 10 beaches of the world.
 Its beauty cannot be described in words.